Resources For LGBT+ Students

 - Finally, we highly recommend the Office of National Fellowships’s fellowship search page to learn of even more opportunities- you can search for LGBTQ+-specific opportunities using the search bar on the left side of the page.

-Unfortunately, Reed College has no on-campus LGBT+ Center at this time.
-Instead, institutional LGBT+ topics are handled by the Office for Inclusive Community and the Multicultural Resource Center.
-You may be interested in the Multicultural Resource Center’s Trans and Gender Nonconforming at Reed Student FAQ page (downloadable pdf).
-We do, however, have a wonderful student-organized Queer Student Union!
+Reed College has no on-campus LGBT+ Center at this time.
+Instead, institutional LGBT+ topics are handled by the Office for Institutional Diversity (OID).
+You may be interested in their Trans and Gender Nonconforming at Reed Student FAQ page.
+We do, however, have a student-organized Queer Student Union.
 In addition, the Portland Q Center, although it’s on the opposite end of town (about an hour away by bus and 25 minutes by car), is home to a vibrant community of LGBT+ Portlanders and offers local events and resources.